GalsenDev221/made.in.senegal/CONTRIBUTING.md

 - Do **not add a list project**, a project that just makes a listing.

 - Ensure to **provide the good GitHub url** of the creator of the project.

-- The project must have global use - meaning it's not made just for use by Senegalese and there really is **no geographical limitation for anyone** that may be interested in using this project.

 You can copy this template and modify it :